 Community-based service organizations involved in rural development are eligible to apply for the Teck Serv Student Research Internship.
-Applications may be submitted either individually or in partnership by completing the Teck Serv Funding Application form.
-The deadline to apply is 4 p.m. on March 29, 2018.
+Applications may be submitted either individually or in partnership by completing the Teck Serv Funding Application Form (included below in the application package).
+The deadline to apply is 4 p.m. on February 15, 2019.
+Interested applicants are encourage to contact Adela Kincaid to discuss their project idea.

 Up to $10,000 in student internship funding is available to conduct an applied research project that will support rural development at the community or regional level.
 Applied research involves the use of new or existing knowledge to solve real-world challenges or questions.
 This internship aims to: